skokec/detectron-traffic-signs/README.md

 # Detectron for Traffic Signs

-This branch contains fixes for the Detectron code that allows aplication on domains with many small objects, specifically it was designed for traffic sign detection.
+This branch contains fixes for the Detectron code that allows aplication on domains with many small objects, specifically it was designed for traffic sign detection from the [*"Deep Learning for Large-Scale Traffic-Sign Detection and Recognition"* ITS 2019](https://prints.vicos.si/publications/369) journal paper.

 The following changes are included:
 - integrated Online Hard Negative Minning ([OHEM](https://arxiv.org/abs/1604.03540))